From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 5. Have a predictable routine

 You see, kids thrive with predictability.
-Knowing what to expect can feel reassuring, especially at an age when they don’t always know what will happen next.
+Knowing what to expect can feel reassuring, especially at an age when they don’t always know what might happen next.
 Many parents find that establishing a consistent routine helps not just with their toddlers’ days, but their sleep as well.

 6. Stay consistent